-Mention this ad (code 1235) and receive a 10% discount off our normal general crawling insect prices.
+Mention this ad (code 3118) and receive a 10% discount off our regular one-time general crawling insect service, initial spring/fall maintenance service or initial quarterly maintenance service prices.

 Tips for preventing bed bugs from coming to your home: